gkampitakis/go-snaps/README.md

 ### Usage

 You can pass multiple parameters to `MatchSnapshot` or call `MatchSnapshot` multiple times inside the same test.
-The difference is in the snapshot file the latter will create multiple entries.
+The difference is in the latter, it will create multiple entries in the snapshot file.

 ```go